elliotthilaire/twomushrooms.com/README.md

  - Add next and previous buttons when viewing images in the gallery
  - Create a nicer watermark
  - Move images out of ./content/ folder and onto S3 or similar.
+ - Move site over to static site generator such as middleman.

 ## Contribution